Klamath Falls Air Force vet painting big U.S. flag - KOBI-TV NBC5 / KOTI-TV NBC2

-Kiser hopes f-15’s from the 173rd will notice.
-“I’m hoping when all’s said and done, the fighters, when they fly over will give me the old ‘waving of the wings’ as saluting the flag – because I believe in what they’re doing.”
+Kiser hopes F-15’s from the 173rd will notice.
+“I’m hoping when all’s said and done, the fighters, when they fly over will give me the old ‘waving of the wings’ as saluting the flag, because I believe in what they’re doing,” Kiser explained.

 Kiser has spent about 2 months painting the flag.